Home Contents Index Member Center Download Collect! Users Help

 Sort Order In Reports

-Q -Could you please show me how I can get transactions to print in chronological order?
+Q - How can I get transactions to print in chronological order?

 @tr.pd @tr.pda @tr.tu @tr.di @tr.de